 21. Cycle counting strategies allow you to keep tabs on your inventory accuracy.

-To effectively manage your inventory, start with a cycle counting process that should be done every day before receiving orders.
+To perform effective inventory control, start with a cycle counting process that should be done every day before receiving orders.
+Utilize a perpetual inventory software that updates your transaction databases automatically and in real-time, rather than requiring you to manually update them continuously.
 Accuracy, efficiency, and morale will increase as a result of this practice.

 22. Be ready to adapt when using pars levels.